 The answers to these questions will help you determine the rules that will be unique to your contest.
 Being upfront with your entrants will let them know what to expect before, during, and after the contest.
 Keep in mind that contest guidelines that sound too vague could make people question your legitimacy and stop them from entering.
 The rules are there to protect both your company and the entrants.

-Below are some standard rules that you can tweak as needed:
+Below are some standard rules that you can tweak as needed depending on your unique photo contest:

 All photos must be original work, taken by the entrants.
 No third party may own or control any materials the photo contains, and the photo must not infringe upon the trademark, copyright, moral rights, intellectual rights, or rights of privacy of any entity or person.